-When the Dell[TM] computer is running on battery power, you can conserve power by setting the brightness to the lowest comfortable setting by pressing <Fn> and the up- or down-arrow on the keyboard.
+When the DellTM computer is running on battery power, you can conserve power by setting the brightness to the lowest comfortable setting by pressing <Fn> and the up- or down-arrow on the keyboard.

 The Dell QuickSet Brightness Meter shows the current brightness setting for the display.
-Right-click the with icon in the taskbar to enable or disable the Brightness Meter on the screen.
+Right-click the brightness Meter on the screen.

-- NOTE: By default, the Brightness Meter appears in the lower-right corner of the display.
-You can click and drag the meter to a new location, and the meter subsequently always appears at the new location. - NOTE: Brightness key combinations only affect the display on your portable computer, not monitors that you attach to your portable computer or docking device.
+NOTE: Brightness key combinations only affect the display on your portable computer, not monitors that you attach to your portable computer or docking device.
 If your computer is connected to an external monitor and you try to change the brightness level, the Brightness Meter appears, but the brightness level on the monitor does not change.